Code-Institute-Submissions/CI-MS2-Book-Reading-Planner/README.md

 ### Code Institute Milestone Project 2 - Interactive Frontend Development

-This projects helps people to read a book intentionnaly by creating a reading plan.
+This projects helps people to read a book intentionnaly by creating and a reading plan.

 ***
 ## UX
 User stories:
-As a reader, I want to know when I finish reading a book, or how much I have to read when I set a goal.
+- I want to know when I finish reading a book, or how much I have to read when I set a goal.
+- I consider buying a book, and want to know approximately how much effort I have to put into reading it

 ### Strategy
 Create a reading schedule for books, offering 2 tracks of information as an output:
-- How long does it take to read the entire book by reading x pages or x chapters every x day(s)
+- How long does it take to read the entire book by reading n pages every n day(s)
-- How many pages or chapters do I need to read per x day(s) to be finished by a certain date
+- How many pages do I need to read per n day(s) to be finished by a certain date

 ### Scope
 Initial Input from the user:
 - Book title
-- number of pages
+- Number of pages
-- reading goal (date to finish or number of pages per read)
+- Reading goal (date to finish or number of pages per read)

-Have further options selectable such as:
+Further options selectable such as:
 - 7 weekdays to enable or disable
 - What time the reading is happening (used for Google export)
-- how long a reading session normally is (used for Google export)
+- How long a reading session normally is (used for Google export)

 Output: Calendar with the days marked when the reading needs to happen.
 The user has the following options how to proceed:
-- generate a popup tab with the schedule for printing
+- Print a reading schedule
-- export to Google Calendar (main calendar)
+- Export schedule to Google Calendar as calendar events (main calendar)

 ### Structure

 One page design, three main sections:
 - home page with a short introduction
 - input of data, adjustements of options
-- calendar (schedule), and output options
+- calendar as a table, detailed schedule, and Print/Export buttons

-Navigation bar on top, links to jump to the main sections.
+Fixed navigation bar on top with a logo and links to jump to the main sections.

-Footer at the bottom of the home page with copyright and contact information
+Footer at the bottom of the home page with copyright information and contact links

 ### Skeleton
 [Wireframe](/wireframe.pdf)

 ### Surface

-Minimalistic design to avoid distraction from the functions.
+- Minimalistic design to avoid distraction from the functions
-Subtile footer.
+- Subtile footer
+- Short introduction with a tagline and a call to action
+- Sample values when opening the page ( > promting users to experiment through changing the values)
+- Update happens automatically, following the trend of many modern web-forms ( > no action-button to create the plan)

 ***
 ## Features

 ### Current Features

-- Show a calendar with marked dates according to the given input.
-The plan adjusts dynamically when the user changes values (as described under "Scope")
+- Visualizing a reading plan according to the user input.
+The plan adjusts dynamically when the user changes values.
 - Two possible reading goals: Either with a finish date, or a number of pages to read at once.
-The goal changes when selecting the according radio button with its option
+The goal changes when selecting the radio button respectivly.
-- Output options: Print View of the reading schedule (/assets/js/print-schedule.js) or Export to Google Calendar (/assets/js/export-schedule.js).
-The user can select one of the 2 buttons above the calendar.
-When Choosing the Google Calendar Export, the user will be prompted to the Google Login.
+- Output options: Print or Export to Google Calendar (/assets/js/export-schedule.js).
+The user can push the Export or Print button.
+When choosing Export, the user will be prompted to the Google Login.
 - Responsive design

 ### Planned Features